Connect From Your Local Machine to a PostgreSQL Database in Docker

 template1 | postgres | UTF8 | en_US.utf8 | en_US.utf8 |

 | | | | |

-After authenticating you’ll see the mytestdb is in the list of available databases.
+After authenticating you will see the mytestdb is in the list of available databases.
 Now you can connect with your database using

-Save the connection and you’re able to connect to the database which is running in your PostgreSQL Docker container!
+Save the connection and you can connect to the database which is running in your PostgreSQL Docker container!

 This post was based on a popular SO answer I gave.
-Hope it helps!
+I hope it helps!